Login with Patreon

 “Teach me, then, mother,” Juno said sweetly, smiling for good measure.

-Bellatrix looked around fearfully, as if afraid someone else was listening in on the tent.
-She even waved her wand, and the chirping of the birds outside disappeared.
+Bellatrix’s eyes darted around, as if afraid someone else was listening in on the tent.
+She even waved her wand, and the chirping of the birds outside was replaced by a soft buzz.

 Then, she leaned in, looking solemn, all traces of madness receding from her eyes.
-Her breath stank of… potions and herbs and something cloying.
+Her breath stank of… potions and herbs and something cloying; a poor attempt to hide her bad breath.

 The next words sent Juno into a daze.